tlakomy/egghead-aws-cdk-workshop/docs/3_api_gateway.md

 4. Deploy our stack and call the lambda function using both `curl` and the browser

    _How do we know which URL to call?_

+## What we've learned so far:

+- What is an API Gateway?
+- How to create an API Gateway with AWS CDK and how to attach a lambda function to its